HortTemppa/assignment/README.md

 I decided to write the class in JavaScript and write a small React app that utilizes the HolidayPlanner class.
 For the date manipulation functions I decided to use "date-fns" library which is considered to be the best JavaScript date utility function library.
 With the help of that library I created a bunch of my own functions to meet the needs.

+---

-If you like to run the app locally:
+If you like to run the app locally clone the repository and run:

-In the project directory, you can run:
+### `npm install`

+To start the app locally:

 ### `npm start`